CARS-UChicago/clouddoc/staff.rst

    CARS_NT_DOMAIN accounts.

-Logged in as an user with `Admin` or `GSE Staff` privileges, you can click on your user icon on upper right (this will be your initials or you can add an image):
+Logged in as an user in the `Admin` or `GSE Staff` group, you can click on your user icon on upper right (this will be your initials or you can add an image):

 .. _staff_fig1: